danielkdimitrov/danielkdimitrov.github.io/_pages/about.md

   - /about.html
 ---

 👋 Welcome to my personal page!
 I'm a financial researcher and risk manager at [De Nederlandsche Bank](https://www.dnb.nl/)'s Financial Markets division.
-My research covers macro-finance, asset pricing, portfolio allocation, and risk management.
+My research covers macro-finance, asset pricing, financial stability, and risk management.
 I also teach part-time at the University of Amsterdam.

 📧 You can reach me at [daniel.k.dimitrov@gmail.com](mailto:daniel.k.dimitrov@gmail.com).